strontic/strontic.github.io/xcyclopedia/library/ARP.EXE-1E065F9F13F4A59292BE9B2EC513D7A6.md

 ## Possible Misuse

 *The following table contains possible examples of `ARP.EXE` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ARP.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --